Think BIG

 Here’s a glimpse of what you’ll learn:

-• Shauna talks about her superpower and shares her contact details
+• Danielle’s superpower and contact details

 In this episode…